SinovuyoG/Python/README.md

 All classes have a function called __init__(), which is always executed when the class is being initiated.

 Use the __init__() function to assign values to object properties, or other operations that are necessary to do when the object is being created:
+Example1:

+class Person:
+  def __init__(self, name, age):
+    self.name = name
+    self.age = age

+p1 = Person("John", 36)

+print("My name is", p1.name ,"and I am ", p1.age , " years old")

+Objects can also have methods.

+Insert a function that prints a greeting, and execute it on the p1 object:

+class Person:
+  def __init__(self, name, age):
+    self.name = name
+    self.age = age

+  def myfunc(self):
+    print("Hello my name is " + self.name)

+p1 = Person("John", 36)
+p1.myfunc()

+The self Parameter
+The self parameter is a reference to the current instance of the class, and is used to access variables that belongs to the class.

+It does not have to be named self , you can call it whatever you like, but it has to be the first parameter of any function in the class: